Author / Scriptwriter

 From there he moved to CARLTON TELEVISION, where he continued his parallel career as a writer, culminating in creating, co-writing and executive producing his own comedy, DOCTORS AND NURSES for BBC1.

-While recovering from a serious illness he went on to co-write TEENAGE KICKS (Radio 2 and ITV1) with Adrian Edmondson, before writing and directing a series of radio comedies and comedy-dramas, notably the critically-acclaimed and award nominated VENT.
+While recovering from a serious illness he went on to co-write TEENAGE KICKS (Radio 2 and ITV1) with Adrian Edmondson, before writing and directing a series of radio comedies and comedy-dramas, notably the critically-acclaimed and award nominated VENT and THE HISTORY PLAYS.

 He wrote OUTSIDE BET, a feature film starring Bob Hoskins and Jenny Agutter, which was adapted from the novel THE MUMPER and distributed by Universal in 2012.

-Two new projects, TV sitcom RASPBERRIES, and radio comedy THE DEFENDER are currently under option at the BBC.
+He is currently writing two new projects, TV sitcom RASPBERRIES, and radio comedy THE DEFENDER.

 Nigel has written a critically-acclaimed memoir I THINK THERE’S SOMETHING WRONG WITH ME (Harper Collins) and a series of internationally bestselling children’s books NATHALIA BUTTFACE AND… (Harper Collins), translated into several languages.